 Protesters said they had nothing to do with the shooting, saying the demonstrators believe in nonviolence.

 “As the protest was dying down, someone, somewhere got violent.
 Now who they were and what group they were affiliated with, we don’t know,” said Antonio French, a St. Louis alderman.
 “In no way are they representative of the thousands of people…who have been protesting.”

 In the cross hairs

-Belmar believes someone targeted the police, who have faced heated criticism for months, for a reason.
-"These police officers were standing there, and they were shot just because they were police officers," he said.
+Belmar believes someone targeted the police, who have faced heated criticism for months, he said.

-That department has been under fire since one of its officers, Darren Wilson, shot and killed African-American teen Michael Brown in August, and more recently since a scathing U.S. Department of Justice report documented a pattern of racial discrimination.
-Police Chief Thomas Jackson resigned
+The department has been criticized since the shooting death of Brown and, more recently, since a scathing U.S. Department of Justice report documented a pattern of racial discrimination in the city.
+Police Chief Thomas Jackson resigned Wednesday.